-Both the Amazon Echo, Amazon Echo Plus, and Echo Dot come with Amazon’s voice control assistant, Alexa.
+The Amazon Echo and Echo Dot come with Amazon’s voice control assistant, Alexa.
 You can ask Alexa to read the news, do math problems, report the weather, play music, and a lot more Alexa skills.
 Just use the wake word, which is “Alexa” by default.
 With 360-degree omnidirectional microphones, both devices are designed with always-listening to hear you from anywhere in the room.
 Got music playing?
 No worries, Alexa will still hear you over the sound of you blasting “Hotline Bling” via your echo devices.

 There are lots of smart technology options on the market these days that are compatible with the Echo and Echo Dot.
 From Nest thermostats to Philips Hue lighting systems, you can control your smart home systems directly from your Amazon devices or with the Alexa App.

 While the original Echo and the Echo Dot are about the same in diameter (the Echo is 3.5 centimeters, while the Dot is 3.3), the Echo is. much taller and heavier than the Dot.
 Think of the Echo as a cylindrical device.
 The Echo Dot, on the other hand, weighs less than half a pound and looks like a bit of a thick hockey puck.
 The 3rd gen Echo Dot is slightly heavier and larger than its predecessors, weighing 10.6 oz and measuring 3.9 inches in diameter.
 The Echo 2nd gen is even heavier at 1.8 pounds.